alxlit/coffeescript-php/README.md

 ## Status

 CoffeeScript version **1.1.1** has been fully ported over.
 Compiled code nearly matches the reference 100%, except for the occasional extra newline.
+Tons of `E_STRICT` problems.

 ## FAQ